vheikkiniemi/CybersecurityAndDataPrivacyAutumn2025/IntroToPortswiggerLecture.md

 # 🔐 Introduction to PortSwigger, OWASP, CWE, CVE & CyBOK
-*A Practical Guide for Cybersecurity Learners and Professionals*

 > [!NOTE]
 > The material was created with the help of ChatGPT and Copilot.